W-Mills/rust-book/README.md

 - A `match` expr is comprised of "arms", each arm has a pattern to match against and the code to run if matched
   - expr ends after first successful match
 ---
-# Common Programming Concepts: Rust Edition (ch.
-3)
+# Common Programming Concepts: Rust Edition: Ch.3
 ### Variables
 - Variables are immutable by default, add `mut` in front of var to make it mutable => `let mut x = 123;`
   - Can't use `mut` with constants => `const x = 5;`